 5 Yellowstone is home to the most remote spot in the lower 48 states

 As reported in a book by Tim Cahill, the southeast corner of the park is home to the Thorofare Ranger Station, the most remote occupied dwelling in the lower 48 states.
 It’s more than 32 miles from any other road or dwelling.
 A park ranger travels by horse to reach this station.
-If that sounds like an awesome place to visit, you may want to read this.
+It sounds like an awesome place to visit… if you’re not a people person!

 6 No one has been killed by a bear inside Yellowstone since 1986

 While the park has plenty of grizzly and black bears, no visitor to Yellowstone has been killed by a bear since 1986.
 But there were two widely-reported incidents last year where campers just outside the park’s borders were killed by bears.
 Visitors spot bears all the time, and generally, the animals keep their distance from humans.
 Wyoming officials claim there are more than 1,000 grizzlies in the park – too many, they say, and they’re trying to get the authority to cut the population.